-Logstash is an open-source log processing tool that can be used to collect data from multiple sources, filters it, and then stores it for other uses.
+Logstash is an open source log processing tool that collects data from multiple sources, filters the collected data, and stores the data for other purposes.

 How Logstash Works

-The Logstash data processing pipeline can be divided into three stages: inputs → filters → outputs.
+Logstash data processing can be divided into three phases: inputs → filters → outputs.

-2. Filters: Modify and filter the collected data.
-Filters are intermediate processing components in the Logstash data pipeline.
-They can modify events based on specific conditions.
-Some commonly used filters are grok, mutate, drop, and clone.
+2. Filters: Data is modified and filtered.
+This is an intermediate process in the Logstash data pipeline, where events can be changed based on actual conditions.
+Common filters include grok, mutate, drop, and clone.

-3. Outputs: Transfer the processed data to other destinations.
-An event can be transferred to multiple outputs, and the event ends when the transfer is completed.
-Elasticsearch is the most commonly-used output.
+3. Outputs: Data is transferred to other destinations.
+An event can be transferred to multiple outputs, and ends when the transfer is completed.
+Elasticsearch is the most common output.

-In addition, Logstash supports encoding and decoding data, so you can specify data formats on the input and output ends.
+Logstash supports encoding and decoding, and allows specified formats for the input and output ends.

-Data can be asynchronously processed to prevent traffic spikes.
+Asynchronous data processing: Data can be processed asynchronously to prevent burst traffic.

-Logstash consumes resources when processing data.
-If you deploy Logstash on a production server, the performance of the server may be affected.
+The Logstash filtering consumes resources.
+If deployed on a production server, Logstash will affect the performance of the server.

 Preparations

-2. Select Instance List on the left sidebar and click the ID of the target instance to enter its basic information page.
+2. In the left sidebar, select Instance List and click the ID of the target instance to go to the basic instance information page.

-3. On the instance's basic information page, get the instance access address in the Access Mode module.
+3. On the Access Mode section of the instance's basic information page, you can obtain the access address of the instance.

-1. On the instance's basic information page, select the Topic Management tab at the top.
+1. On the basic instance information page, select the Topic List tab at the top.

-You can click the following tabs to view the detailed directions for using CKafka as inputs
+You can click the tabs below to view the steps for accessing CKafka as inputs or outputs.

 input {